How a NASA-funded experiment led to a physically intimate relationship between researcher Margaret Howe Lovatt and a dolphin.

 But by 1966, Lilly was more enthralled with the mind-altering power of LSD than he was with dolphins.
 Lilly was introduced to the drug at a Hollywood party by the wife of Ivan Tors, the producer of the movie Flipper.
 “I saw John go from a scientist with a white coat to a full blown hippy,” Lillie’s friend Ric O’Barry recalled.

 Lilly belonged to an exclusive group of scientists licensed by the government to research the effects of LSD.
 He dosed both himself and the dolphins at the lab.
 (Though not Peter, at Lovatt’s insistence.)
 Luckily the drug seemed to have little to no effect on the dolphins.
-However, Lilly’s new cavalier attitude towards the animal’s safety alienated Bateson and put a stop on the lab’s funding.
+However, Lilly’s new cavalier attitude towards the animal’s safety alienated Bateson and put a stop to the lab’s funding.

-Thus Lovatt’s live-in experience with a dolphin ended.
+Thus Margaret Howe Lovatt’s live-in experience with a dolphin ended.
 “That relationship of having to be together sort of turned into really enjoying being together, and wanting to be together, and missing him when he wasn’t there,” she reflects.
 Lovatt balked at Peter’s departure to Lilly’s cramped Miami lab with little sunlight.

 A few weeks later, some terrible news: “John called me himself to tell me” Lovatt notes.
 “He said Peter had committed suicide.”